DefactoSoftware/asdf-docker/README.md

+*This fork includes glibc next to the default musl-libc, for compatiblity with asdf-nodejs versions.*

 This docker container should work out of the box but I built it for use on circleci.

 I've included two utility binaries;